 In her broken English, our gregarious Korean tour guide, Mickey, explained that we were entering La Petite France, a park where the famous Korean TV drama, Secret Garden, was filmed.

 We were given less than an hour (one of the drawbacks of booking a tightly scheduled group tour) to explore the place, so we quickly visited as many shops as we could.
-It’s too bad we were there on a Chinese New Year week, so there were no live performances and many of the shops were closed.
+It’s too bad we were there on the week of the Chinese New Year, so there were no live performances and many shops were closed.

 As I snarled at what I thought was another tourist trap, I realized this place was more than just a Francophile’s spot—it was actually a destination dedicated to novelist/ aviator Antoine de Saint-Exupéry’s award-winning work, The Little Prince.
 Posters and statues of The Little Prince characters were peppered around the park, but did anyone really notice?
 My fellow visitors that day were more enthralled at the vintage dolls in the antique shops than the life-size versions of the book’s characters.
 Couples seemed to pay more attention to the colorful European houses and coffee shops than looking for asteroid B-612, the fictional prince’s home planet.